xtreme-d/docker-slurm-cluster/README.md

 To access the head node:

 ```
-docker exec -it axc-hednode bash
+docker exec -it axc-headnode bash
 ```

 NOTE: the first running of Slurm might take up to 1 minute because a new MariaDB database initiation procedure is slow a bit.